Piste skiing in Val Gardena

 From the top there are two main options:

-Cir, a black is an excellent black run.
+Cir, a black is an excellent black run used for womens downhill races.
 From the lift station take the rightmost line, it’s rolling and fast with some great steep drops around halfway down with sufficient twists and turns to allow fast descent and carved turns in amongst the woods.
 Lower down you have the option to either continue down to the Dantercepies lift, or turn right for the short but sweet black, Vallelunga.

 Alternatively ski leftwards out of the lifthouse and after an initially steeper slope, the red Dantercepies levels out substantially into a wide easy run with a couple of variations part of the way down.